2012 Montreal shooting: Perpetrator

-Richard Henry Bain, 62, was an evangelical Baptist from La Conception, Laurentides, Quebec.
-Police searched Bain's vehicle and found a 9mm Beretta pistol, a .357 Magnum revolver, a .22-calibre semi-automatic rifle, and more lighter fluid and gas canisters that could have been used for the fire.
+Richard Henry Bain (born September 8, 1950) is an evangelical Baptist from La Conception, Laurentides, Quebec.
+Police searched Bain's vehicle and found a 9mm Beretta pistol, a .357 Magnum revolver, a .22-calibre semi-automatic rifle, lighter fluid and gas canisters that could have been used for the fire.

 Legal proceedings

-Bain faced 16 charges, including one first-degree murder and three of attempted murder; the remnant charges are related to arson and weapons violations.
+Bain faced 16 charges, including one first-degree murder and three attempted murders; the remnant charges are related to arson and weapons violations.
 In several of the multiple court hearings, Bain claimed that Jesus Christ is his lawyer.
 After losing his legal aid lawyer, he looked for a new lawyer and read up on the criminal code to represent himself.
 He had a preliminary hearing scheduled on March 12, 2013.

 With Alan Guttman as his new defence lawyer, Bain's trial was delayed to May 2016 while Guttman sought an expert to perform another psychiatric evaluation of Bain.
 Guttman claimed that Bain was on anti-depressants with side effects on personality and hallucinations.

 During the trial, Guttman argued the defendant was not criminally responsible.
 However, forensic psychiatrist Dr. Joel Watts, called by the Crown, testified Bain understood his actions were wrong.
 In their closing arguments, the prosecution cited handwritten answers Bain provided to psychiatrist Marie-Frédérique Allard, who had previously testified for the defense, which stated "If my rifle had not jammed I would have killed other people" and "if Madame Marois could be seen, I would have killed her."

 On August 23, 2016, Bain was found guilty of second-degree murder and three counts of attempted murder.
 Sentencing arguments were heard in September 2016.
 On November 18, 2016, Bain was sentenced to life imprisonment without eligibility for parole until he has served 20 years of that sentence.
+In October 2019, the Supreme Court of Canada refused to hear his appeal.